FreekdeMan/skag_server_rails/README.md

 To grant access, click the 'Proceed' link.
 Make sure you are on the Google login page, log in with your AdWords account credentials and select 'Grant access'.

+* SKAG Server Rails wants to Manage your AdWords campaigns

 Note: Granting access to the application will only allow access to the AdWords data for the account.
 Other services will not be accessible.